box/box-developer-changelog/content/2025/10-23-box-sdks-major-version.md

 # Box SDKs major version

 Introducing a new major release of Box SDKs that includes two packages — the manually maintained package and the generated package.
-The coexisting packages provide easy access to the latest Box API features and support gradual migration to the standalone generated package.
+The coexisting packages provide easier access to the latest Box API features and support gradual migration to the standalone generated package.

 <!-- more -->